jeftadlvw/go-pathlib/README.md

 ## Gotcha's ‼️
 On Unix-based operating systems, Windows path roots (e.g. `C:\` or `D:\`) are not considered as filepath roots.
 Instead, they are seen as relative path elements.
 With this in mind, `Path.Root()` might still "correctly" return e.g. `C:` for `C:/foo.bar` on Unix-based operating systems.

-This is also it's recommended to persist relative paths, as you won't fall into these types of implementation detail traps.
+This is also why it's recommended to persist relative paths, so you won't fall into these implementation detail traps.

 ## Contributing 👥
-Feel free to open issues and merge requests.
+Feel free to open issues and pull requests.
 Any help or feedback is highly appreciated!

 ## Attributions 🖊️
 This project makes use of the following third-party dependencies.
 Their licenses can be found at [third_party](third_party).